 2.1 RTF Staff

-The RTF staff consists of contract staff, all serving one-year contracts with optional renewal dates set to coincide with RTF Member selection dates, which are every three years.
+The RTF staff consists of contract staff, all serving one-year contracts with optional contract renewal dates possible.
+The maximum number of renewals without re-bidding is three times, set to coincide with RTF Member selection dates, which are also every three years.
 One Council staff is dedicated full time as the RTF Manager and overseas all contract staff.
 Additional Council staff provide in-kind services to the RTF in part-time capacity.
 Those staff include the RTF chair, the co-chair, the contracts administrator (Administrator) and an administrative assistant.

 Contract staff are technical and content experts and by agreement work principally for the RTF.
 Contract staff are competitively selected through a Request For Proposals (RFP) process for their unique and complimentary expertise.
 Contract staff selections are reviewed and approved by the Operations subcommittee and Council staff.
 Contracts for their work are included as part of the RTF approved work plan and budget.